 Q: We are hotel-hopping through europe and we want to be prepared for mixed weather. any suggestions for lightweight outerwear? —Julia Stuopelis, via e-mail

-A: Your best option for a fickle forecast: gear that packs into a pocket or pouch.
+A: Your best option for a fickle forecast: gear that packs into a pocket or pouch (see video below).
 Here, easy-to-stash coats and boots that offer protection from the elements or can be tossed into a tote or backpack during bouts of sunshine.
 Clockwise from left:

 Q: I take a lot of business trips. what pieces travel best? —Janet Dewitt, Highland Park, Tex.

 A: For a classic shape, we love the wrinkle-free shirtdress (pictured; $330) from Elizabeth Roberts—the fabric is nylon, so it’s lightweight, dries fast, and is virtually indestructible.
 Knits tend to stay wrinkle-free— this knee-length skirt ($445) and top ($195) by Wolford will take you through all manner of meetings.
 A sheath is fitting for day-to-night negotiations; roll up the cherry-red stretch version ($415) from David Meister for extra packability.

 Roll-on fragrances are ideal for your carry-on.
 Try Elizabeth and James’s Nirvana Black ($22), with sandalwood and vanilla; Kate Spade’s citrusy Live Colorfully Eau de Parfum ($24); fresh and woody Marchesa Parfum D’Extase ($25); or Tory Burch’s namesake scent ($25).

 The Esteam by Jiffy Steamer ($75)is the T+L style department’s de-wrinkler of choice.
 The best part?
 It heats up in less than two minutes.